Alexandar Lazarov

-Alexandar Lazarov (Александър Лазаров, born 6 November 1997) is a Bulgarian professional tennis player.
-His highest singles ranking is No. 272 achieved on 14 November 2022, whilst his best doubles ranking is No. 359 achieved on 3 February 2020.
+Alexandar Lazarov (Александър Лазаров, born 6 November 1997) is a Bulgarian inactive professional tennis player.
+His career-high singles ranking is world No. 272 achieved on 14 November 2022 and his best doubles ranking is No. 359 achieved on 3 February 2020.

 Professional career

 2016: Professional debut, first ITF title

 In 2016 Lazarov made his debut at ATP level at the ATP Sofia Open.
 He received a wild card for the qualification of the event in his homeland, losing in two sets to the world No. 214 Marius Copil.
 A month later Alexandar made his debut for the Bulgaria Davis Cup team against Turkey, losing the first match to Marsel İlhan, but claiming his maiden win over Altuğ Çelikbilek in the second.
 In September he won his first ITF singles title at the Serbia F8 event in Sokobanja, defeating Filip Veger in the final.

 2017–2020: Maiden ATP main draw appearance & ATP Cup match win

 Lazarov lost in the first qualifying round at the ATP Sofia Open in 2017 and 2018, but at the 2019 event the Bulgarian defeated Lukáš Lacko and Luca Vanni to guarantee himself a spot in the main draw for the first time.
 In his ATP tour main draw debut Alexandar faced former world No. 7 Fernando Verdasco, but failed to score another upset, losing to the Spaniard 2–6 1–6.
 After the tournament Lazarov made his Top 500 debut in the ATP rankings.

 Alexandar won his second ITF singles title in 2018 at the Georgia F3 event in Telavi and a year later he added another trophy to his collection, defeating Jordan Correia in the final of the M15 event in Casablanca.

 In January 2020, Lazarov participated in the Bulgarian team in the inaugural 2020 ATP Cup where the top 24 countries qualified based on the singles ATP ranking of their No. 1 country player.
 The Bulgarian team was No. 19 based on Dimitrov's ranking and part of Group C. Lazarov and Grigor Dimitrov pulled a victory in doubles where as the underdogs they stunned the top British experienced pair of Jamie Murray/Joe Salisbury in a close three sets match.